Psychoanalytic Training Program (PTP)

 Academic Certificate in Psychoanalysis:

-Three letters of recommendation from a current employer, current supervisor or an analyst familiar with the applicant and their work.
-There is no required format for these letters and they may be uploaded with the application or emailed separately to admin@psychoanalysiscleveland.org.
+Three letters of recommendation from a current employer, supervisor, or analyst/therapist familiar with the applicant and their work

-Documentation of advanced professional degree - may be official or unofficial transcript.
+Documentation of advanced professional degree (official/unofficial transcript)

-Documentation of state license.
+Documentation of state license

-Documentation of professional liability insurance.
+Documentation of professional liability insurance

 Program Accreditation